 The best treatment for C-section scars

 Topical silicone gel sheeting has been on the market for over 30 years, and numerous clinical studies support its effectiveness in flattening and reducing the appearance of scars.
-Silicone gel sheets work by slowing excess collagen production at the scar site to reduce inflammation and discoloration of your scar.
+Silicone gel sheets work by inducing hydration and regulating collagen production at the scar site to soften and flatten scars and restore healthy pigmentation to the skin.
 Medical silicone is a safe, effective treatment option for hypertrophic and keloid scars trusted by surgeons around the world.

-Biodermis emerged nearly three decades ago as the leading provider of medical-grade silicone for post-operative scar care and skin repair .
-C-section scars are no problem for Biodermis, with Epi-Derm C-strips that come in a natural fabric color or clear gel.
-You might also like to try the patented Pro-Sil Silicone Scar Stick by Biodermis, which allows you to take the power of silicone with you on the go.
+Biodermis emerged nearly three decades ago as the leading provider of medical-grade silicone for post-operative scar care and skin repair.
+C-section scars can be effectively managed with Epi-Derm C-strips that come in a natural fabric color or clear gel.
+For a convenient scar care solution on the go, try Pro-Sil silicone stick, which comes in an easy-to-use glide-on applicator.

 Biodermis is an innovative market leader with 30 years of expertise in the medical silicone industry.
 Visit Biodermis.com today to explore a complete range of scar management and post-operative care solutions.